sigcsets/sigcse2020/attendees/index.md

 ### Cancellation Policy

-Cancellation requests must be made by {{page.cancellation_date}}.
+Cancellation requests must be made by <s>{{page.cancellation_date}}</s> <b>Tuesday, March 10, at 11:59 PM PDT</b>.

-A processing fee of US$100 will be assessed.
+A processing fee of US$100 will be assessed as per the list below.
 Regrettably cancellations received after the cancellation date cannot be honored.
 The conference committee recognizes that sometimes last-minute cancellations can't be avoided due to weather, travel disruptions, and/or health issues.
 However, the conference incurs expenses for which it is liable based on registration counts.
 Registrants are strongly advised to purchase travel insurance to cover their non-refundable expenses.
 Also, registrants who find themselves unable to attend should be aware that registrations are transferable, but in general the conference committee cannot assist in finding an appropriate recipient.

+- The conference refund policy ([https://sigcse2020.sigcse.org/attendees/#registration](https://sigcse2020.sigcse.org/attendees/#registration) - a refund with $100 processing fee) will be extended through Tuesday, March 10, at 11:59 PM PDT.
+To process your cancellation, please email [registration@sigcse2020.org](registration@sigcse2020.org) with the subject line “Cancellation request.”

+- Individuals who are explicitly banned from attending because of official government travel bans will be issued full refunds by request to [registration@sigcse2020.org](registration@sigcse2020.org) with the subject line “Government Travel Restriction.”
+Requests must be received by Tuesday, March 10, at 11:59 PM PDT.